 Mrs. Lavy’s reputation as an exceptional attorney is well deserved.
 Her experience, dedication, and skills are matched only by her commitment to excellence.
 Knowing that individuals come to her in their darkest hour, she has the compassion and understanding to completely help each client.
 She is mindful of the many questions and uncertainties associated with being involved in the legal system.
 Consequently, she takes the time to carefully explain the process to her clients.
 Mrs. Lavy’s goal is to have her clients leave the office feeling empowered and in control of their case, versus feeling as victims of the Government.Dedicated to Her Community

-Mrs. Lavy is a member of the California State Bar, the New York State Bar, the Contra Costa Bar, Trial Lawyers of Northern California, California Public Defenders Association, and California Attorneys for Criminal Justice.
+Mrs. Lavy is a member of the Arizona State Bar, California State Bar, the New York State Bar, the Contra Costa Bar, Trial Lawyers of Northern California, California Public Defenders Association, and California Attorneys for Criminal Justice.
 Mrs. Lavy has given competent legal counsel to the indigent community through the Contra Costa Criminal Conflict Program, and most recently, Manhattan's 18B Felony Panel.